sneerteam/sneer/README.md

 ---------------------
 That's great!

-First take a look at our wiki to set up your [development environment](https://github.com/sneerteam/sneer/wiki/Android-Development-Environment) and then go to our [Trello board](https://trello.com/b/lEdEIxxA/sneer) to look for something you can do.
-We recommend the green labeled cards to get you started.
+First take a look at the wiki to set up your [development environment](https://github.com/sneerteam/sneer/wiki/Android-Development-Environment) then go to Sneer's [Trello board](https://trello.com/b/lEdEIxxA/sneer) and look for something you can do.
+There's lots of cards there so we recommend starting with the green labeled ones.